Sierra Club Foundation

 - Grant amounts: Typically $100,000 - $940,000

-- Purpose: Supports partner organizations whose work advances shared program goals, prioritizing grants that center racial justice and build movement infrastructure
+- Purpose: Supports partner organisations whose work advances shared programme goals, prioritising grants that centre racial justice and build movement infrastructure

 - Recent recipients include Oil & Water Don't Mix (fighting fossil fuel pipelines) and Sustainable Markets Foundation (solar and battery pilot projects)